A plain text editor is one of the most useful tools for any writer or blogger.

 The fewer distractions you have for all types of writing, the better.

-When you use a word processor, the menus and ribbons are full of features and functions that you very rarely use.
+When you use a word processor, the menus and ribbons are full of features and functions you rarely use.

 With a plain text editor, you can choose between RTF with basic formatting tools, or you can use plain text with no distractions at all.